-Be sure to take an unsigned document because you need to sign them in front of the Notarial Services Attorney.
-You also need to present your original proof of identification with photo and signature such as passport or other government issued ID.
-The Notarial Services Attorney shall sign and mark your document with a stamp or seal.
-This will indicate that the signature is legitimate and it wasn’t somebody else pretending as you.
+Be sure to bring an unsigned document because you need to sign them in front of the Notarial Services Attorney.
+You then have to present your original proof of identification with photo and signature such as Passport or other government issued ID.
+Afterwards, the Notarial Services Attorney will sign your document and then mark with a stamp or seal.
+This is to indicate that the signature is legitimate and it wasn’t somebody else pretending as you.

-First of all, be sure to check that the document has been marked with a seal or stamp.
-The notation must correctly identify the date and place of notarization, the full name, title, certificate validity date, and license number of the notarial services attorney.
+Be sure to check if the Notarial Services Attorney marked the document with a seal or stamp.
+The notation must correctly identify the date and place of Notarization, as well as the full name, title, Certificate validity date and License Number of the Notarial Services Attorney.

-Does notarization of documents mean that a document and its content are accurate or legal?
+Does notarization mean that a document and its content are accurate or legal?

-It is especially relevant to know that Notaries are not responsible for the accuracy or legality of the content of the documents they notarize.
-This is because notaries merely certify the identity of signers and has no obligation to verify a document’s content.
-Therefore, the signers are responsible for the content of their own documents.
+Notaries are not responsible for the accuracy or legality of the content of the documents they notarize because notaries merely certify the identity of signers.
+Overall, they have no responsibility to verify a document’s content.
+Hence, the signers are responsible for the content of their own documents.

 Notaries should not refuse to serve anyone because of religion, nationality or lifestyle.
 A Notarial Services Attorney may only refuse service to anyone if they have a good reason to suspect fraud and the signer cannot reasonably prove his or her identity and general competence.

 A blank line is an invitation for fraud.
-Prior to notarization, documents should be entirely completed except for the space intended for the signature of the bearer.
-This is because the bearer must sign the document in front of the Notarial Services Attorney.
+Therefore, you should complete the details of the documents before notarization, except for the space intended for the signature of the bearer because the signer must sign the document in front of the Notarial Services Attorney.